bobheadxi/bobheadxi.github.io/content/_posts/2022-4-10-extending-search.md

 // about the fact that the query parse tree doesn't know anything about our
 // backends or architecture.
 It doesn't decide certain defaults, like whether we
 // should return multiple result types (pattern matches content, or a file name,
 // or a repo name).
-If we want to optimize a Sourcegraph query parse tree for a
+If we want to optimise a Sourcegraph query parse tree for a
 // particular backend (e.g., skip repository resolution and just run a Zoekt
 // query on all indexed repositories) then we need to convert our tree to
 // Zoekt's internal inputs and representation.
 These concerns are all handled by